 Wave is the perfect option for tracking both your personal and business finances without having to shell out a ridiculous monthly or annual fee.
 With this software, you simply connect your relevant accounts, and the app will automatically help you categorize your income and expenses, making taxes and financial management easier to handle.

 When you travel full time, it often means connecting to sketchy, public wifi.
-Doing so opens the door to your information being hacked and stolen.
+This makes it easier for hackers to steal your information.

-A VPN is a type of software that allows you to essentially mask your private information, even when you’re using public wifi.
+A VPN is a type of software that allows you to mask your private information, even on public wifi.
 That means, if you connect to the internet at Starbucks and need to access sensitive information online, you can do so without worrying about anyone else accessing it, too.